smartcontractkit/blockchain-developer-hub/README.md

 ## Contribute to the content

-All of the content files are located in `./data` folder
+All content files are located in `./data` folder

 - Add new blockchain learning material to the `./data/learn.yaml`
 - Add new build material to the `./data/build.yaml`